lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/client-side/libman/libman-cli.md

 `LIBRARY`

-O nome da biblioteca para atualizar.
+O nome da biblioteca a ser atualizada.

 ### <a name="options"></a>Opções